DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 setup.

 There are a couple of problems with this method though.
-It only works well if the person that you want to share the secret file is physically near you so you can verbally share the decryption password with them.
+It only works well if the person that you want to share the secret file with is physically near you so you can verbally share the decryption password with them.

 You can also use this method to share secret files with people that are not in your physical vicinity - by sending them the password over some different